bluemodel/BlueM.Wave/Wave.Docs/index.md

+# Wave.Docs
-# This is the **HOMEPAGE**.
+This is the developer documentation for BlueM.Wave.

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.
+For general documentation, refer to https://wiki.bluemodel.org/index.php/BlueM.Wave

+## Source code
+The source code is managed on GitHub: https://github.com/bluemodel/BlueM.Wave

-## Quick Start Notes:
+## Issues
-1. Add images to the *images* folder if the file is referencing an image.
+Issues are managed on GitHub: https://github.com/bluemodel/BlueM.Wave/issues